CrowdStrike/falcon-scripts/bash/install/README.md

     - FALCON_PROVISIONING_TOKEN         (default: unset)
         The provisioning token to use for installing the sensor.
-        If the provisioning token is unset, the script will attempt to retrieve it from the API using your authentication credentials and CID requirements.
+        If the provisioning token is unset, the script will attempt to retrieve it from the API using your authentication credentials and token requirements.

     - FALCON_SENSOR_UPDATE_POLICY_NAME  (default: unset)
         The name of the sensor update policy to use for installing the sensor.